-From the "Parameters" tab of a simulation view, selecting one or many parameters and pressing on the "Iteration..." button will open the dialog shown in Figure 4-78.
+From the "Parameters" tab of a simulation view, selecting one or many parameters and choosing the "Iteration" option as simulation mode will open the dialog shown in Figure 4-79.
 In this example two float parameters from two different modules are being iterated.